Kotlin/dataframe/docs/StardustDocs/topics/gradleReference.md

     }
 }
 ```
-But if you need generated files in another directory, set `src`:
+But if you need generated files in other directory, set `src`:
 ```kotlin
 dataframes {
     // output: schemas/org/example/test/OtherName.Generated.kt